-The following disclosure describes the material components of the compensation for the Company's three most highly compensated executive officers, who are referred to in this section as "Named Executive Officers," for the fiscal year ended December 31, 2023.
+The following disclosure describes the material components of the compensation for the Company's "Named Executive Officers," for the fiscal year ended December 31, 2024.
 The Company is an "emerging growth company" and a "smaller reporting company" under the federal securities laws.
 As such, the Company meets the compensation disclosure requirements of Item 402 of Regulation S-K by providing the reduced disclosures required of a "smaller reporting company."